Why Most Branding Fails & What Actually Works!

 • What kind of experience do we want people to associate with us?

+Once those questions are answered, everything else becomes clearer.
 Design choices make sense.
 Marketing messages become clear.
-Content becomes consistent.
+Content becomes consistent. nstead of guessing, the business begins expressing a clear identity.

 They are not trying to blend in.
 They are trying to be recognised.

-In a world where many businesses look the same, personality becomes incredibly powerful.
+In a world where many businesses look the same, personality becomes very powerful.
 The brands people remember tend to have a strong point of view.
+They feel human.
+They feel distinctive.
+They reflect a culture or community.

 You can see this clearly in industries like: